jackfoxy/urQL/docs/01-preliminaries.md

 ```
 <table-type> ::= (list <row-type>)
 ```
 A user-defined table's definition includes a unique primary row order, the primary key ordering, giving it `list column` type rather than `set column` type.
-This is not true for all `<table-set>` instances, which are always sets, but may have no defined order (i.e. the order in which they appear is arbitrary).
+This is not true for all `<table-set>` instances, which are always sets, but may have no defined order (i.e. the order in which they appear as results is arbitrary).

-Rows from `<view>`s, `<common-table-expression>`s, and the command output from `<transform>`, or any other table<sup>2</sup> that is not a base-table, can only have an immutable row order if it is explicitly specified (i.e., the `SELECT` statement includes an `ORDER BY` clause).
+Rows from `<view>`s, `<common-table-expression>`s, and the command output from `<selection>`, or any other table<sup>2</sup> that is not a base-table, can only have an immutable row order if it is explicitly specified (i.e., the `SELECT` statement includes an `ORDER BY` clause).
 In general, these other tables have types that are unions of `<row-type>`s.

 When the `<table-set-type>` is a union of `<row-type>`s.
 There is a `<row-type>` representing the full width of the `SELECT` statement and as many sub-types as necessary to represent any selected unjoined outer `JOIN`s.

-Sub-types align their columns with matching columns in the all-column `<row-type>`, regardless of the SELECT statement's construction.
+Sub-types align their columns with matching columns in the all-column `<row-type>`, regardless of the SELECT clause's construction.

 In general, `<table-set>`s have the type:
 ```